Middle Tennessee vs. Southern Miss NCAA Football Odds, Plays and Insights | October 30, 2021

 - Middle Tennessee's games this year have hit the over on two of six set point totals (33.3%).

-- When Middle Tennessee records more than 28.4 points, it is 2-0-1 against the spread and 3-1 overall.
+- When Middle Tennessee puts up more than 28.4 points, it is 2-0-1 against the spread and 3-1 overall.

-- When Middle Tennessee amasses more than 350.9 yards, the team is 1-0-1 against the spread and 1-1 overall.
+- In games that Middle Tennessee picks up more than 350.9 yards, the team is 1-0-1 against the spread and 1-1 overall.

 - The Blue Raiders have seven giveaways this season, while the Golden Eagles have seven takeaways .